 All patients are bulk-billed to Medicare, and you will be asked to sign a Medicare form during the appointment, there will be no out of pocket expenses.

-If you have problems with this phone, call the Hospital switchboard on (08) 8161 7000 and ask for the Metabolic On-Call Doctor.
+- If you have problems getting through, call the Hospital switchboard on (08) 8161 7000 and ask for the Metabolic On-Call Doctor.

 If you have been sent a diet diary before your visit, please complete it as best you can and bring it to the appointment.
 This makes it easier to check your child’s current diet against their needs.